Norman ChallisPrincipal Associate

-Norman was promoted to the role of Associate in the Leeds team in August 2016.
+Norman was promoted to the role of Principal Associate in August 2021.
 He has significant experience in a wide range of insurance matters having joined the Ford & Warren large loss team in 2014 from another major insurance practice where he spent over 10 years working in house at two major insurers.

 He acts primarily for large insurers in the defence of claims arising out of serious road traffic accidents, accidents at work and public and occupiers' liability claims including major fire and flood events.